ajberkley/cl-binary-store/README.md

 > :warning: Note that this is not a serializer/deserializer for communication with other types of systems *yet*.
 If you want that maybe use JSON or if you want a binary format maybe [cl-conspack](https://github.com/conspack/cl-conspack) or [cl-messagepack](https://github.com/mbrezu/cl-messagepack).
 Or see the TODO list for messagepack support.

-cl-binary-store works on SBCL, ECL, CCL, ABCL, and Allegro Common Lisp.
+cl-binary-store works on SBCL, ECL, CCL, ABCL, Allegro Common Lisp, and Lispworks.
 The SBCL implementation is the fast one.
-None of the rest have fast serializers / deserializers for simple-arrays and general performance is not amazing (Allegro and CCL are about 4-5x slower than SBCL, ECL about 10x slower; ABCL is 100x slower).
+None of the rest have fast serializers / deserializers for simple-arrays and general performance is not amazing (Allegro, Lispworks, and CCL are about 4-5x slower than SBCL, ECL about 10x slower; ABCL is 100x slower).

 ## Status